 You don’t need to do anything special to prepare for a glucose tolerance test.
 Just make sure you eat and drink normally in the days leading up to the test.

 On the day of the test, you may be asked to fast (not eat or drink) for a period of time before the test.
 You can usually drink water during this time.
+I have a whole post on what to eat before your pregnancy glucose test.

 The time period where you’re to fast before the test varies, so talk with your provider or the lab to make sure you’re doing it to their specifications.